Paul ten Bruggencate: Academic career

 Ten Bruggencate became chief astronomer at the Potsdam Observatory in 1935.
 The most valuable equipment at that time at Potsdam was the solar telescope in the Einstein Tower.
 From that time on, the main focus of ten Bruggencate's research became the Sun.
 In 1941, during World War II, ten Bruggencate became the director at the Göttingen University Observatory.
 In pursuing his interest in observing the Sun, he looked for a new solar telescope.
-The already existing observatory at the Hainberg, south east of Göttingen, provided the best location within the surrounding area.
+The already existing observatory at the Hainberg, southeast of Göttingen, provided the best location within the surrounding area.
 The interest of the military in the effect of the Sun on short wave radio communication made it possible to build this observatory during the war.
 Military patronage and ten Bruggencate's profound knowledge of the solar telescope in Potsdam assisted construction of the new telescope.

 A personal antipathy between ten Bruggencate and Karl-Otto Kiepenheuer, who also worked for some time at the Göttingen University Observatory, led to a division of the German solar observations.
 While Kiepenheuer founded the Fraunhofer Institute(not to be mixed with today's Fraunhofer Society) and coordinated several solar observatories across Europe, ten Bruggencate built his own observatory.
 Both groups were serviced and supported by the military to help forecast short-wave communication conditions.

 After the war, the observations were continued.
 Ten Bruggencate established a second solar observatory in Switzerland where the weather conditions were more favorable compared to the often cloudy skies over Germany.
 The Locarno Observatory was planned and built in the late 1950s.
 Ten Bruggencate was the president of the Academy of Sciences Göttingen from 1958 until 1961.
 He also remained as director of the Göttingen University Observatory until his death in 1961.
 The Locarno Observatory became fully operational shortly after his death.

 The Locarno Observatory was closed in 1984 and the equipment transferred to the Teide Observatory on Tenerife, Spain.
 Teide Observatory also hosts telescopes of the Kiepenheuer Institute for Solar Physics.

 The crater Ten Bruggencate on the Moon is named after him.